arutz12/Raspberry-Weather-EPD/README.md

 ## The PI and the E-Ink display

-The main script fetches sensor data and forecast and handles button events as well.
+The main script fetches sensor data plus forecast info and handles button events as well.
 The refresh runs every 5 minutes and generates three frames which can be displayed with the help of the buttons of the HAT.
 For the output see the screenshots dir.
 Sensor data is pulled from ThingSpeak, forecast from DarkSky.